icecream17/chesstree/README.md

 The previous board states are needed to check for repetition

+We don't actually need the side to move, we can extrapolate that from what layer the node is.
+But it's there because it's easier.
+Also, I could shorten the board position even more by some bit representation.
+Maybe later

 ## grammar
 Here, the FEN is really a board state.
 So the move count is excluded, en passant (See above), etc.